willfleetw/rusty_dns/docs/DNS_Documentation.md

 Note that the content, but not the format, of these sections varies with header opcode.

-The specific format of the DNS message format is described later in this documentation.
+The specific format of the DNS message format is described later in [DNS Packet Structure].

 ### Standard Queries